 Do I need an attorney?

 It is not necessary to hire an attorney to apply for Violent Crime Victim Compensation or to appeal a decision of the division.
 However, a claimant may elect to hire an attorney to represent them at the appeal hearing.
+Please keep in mind that attorney's fees are only awarded in cases heard at an administrative hearing, and receive a ruling in the claimants favor.

 For a written copy of this document, please contact the Victim Services Division of the Indiana Criminal Justice Institute.